Graian Alps: Etymology

 The name Graie comes from the Graioceli Celtic tribe, which dwelled in the area surrounding the Mont Cenis pass and the Viù valley.

 Other sources claim that the name comes from the Celtic Graig meaning "rock" or "stone", literally the Rocky Mountains.

-The name of the Antic Rome province comes from the local celtic god Graius.
+The name of the ancient Roman province comes from the local celtic god Graius.

 Geography

 The Graian Alps are located in France (Auvergne-Rhône-Alpes), Italy (Piedmont and the Aosta Valley), and Switzerland (western Valais).

 The French side of the Graian Alps is drained by the river Isère (Tarentaise valley) and its tributary Arc (Maurienne valley), and by the Arve.
 The Italian side is drained by the rivers Dora Riparia, Dora Baltea, Orco and Stura di Lanzo, tributaries of the Po.

 The Graian Alps can also be divided into the following four groups: